pact-foundation/docs.pact.io/website/docs/plugins/workshops/create-a-plugin/intro.md

 2. Learn the basics of plugins by creating a simple Content Matcher plugin
 3. Publish the plugin to GitHub so that it can be used by others
 4. Use the plugin in a project

+## Ways you can run it

+1. You can follow this course by clicking on the steps on the bottom right, of each page.
+You will be instructed to perform some commands on your local machine.
+2. You can run the entire workshop, from the comfort of your browser, in our interactive tutorials https://killercoda.com/pactflow/scenario/create-a-plugin